 The master’s program is designed to provide young, promising graduates of physics or related fields (mainly from low and medium-income countries) with postgraduate theoretical and clinical training so that candidates may be recognized as Clinical Medical Physicists in their home countries.

 Marvelous Scholarships for Developing Countries.

 The Abdus Salam International Centre for Theoretical Physics (ICTP) is an international research institute for physical and mathematical sciences that operates under a tripartite agreement between the Italian Government, United Nations Educational, Scientific and Cultural Organization (UNESCO), and International Atomic Energy Agency (IAEA).

-- Scholarship Award: Qualified candidates may attend the course at their own cost.
+Qualified candidates may attend the course at their own cost.

-A limited number of full or partial scholarships will be awarded to successful candidates from developing countries, thanks to the support of the IAEA, TWAS, and ICTP.
+A limited number of full or partial awards will be awarded to successful candidates from developing countries, thanks to the support of the IAEA, TWAS, and ICTP.
 Full support includes travel, registration fees and a monthly stipend of 900 euro in the first year and 1000 euro in the second (or a reduced amount if accommodation is provided).

 Partial support can be in the form of:

 - Half support: travel, registration fees and a monthly stipend of 450 euro in the first and 500 in the second year